ShalevAsor/Channels/README.md

-# This is a starter for next js
+# This is a Discord clone project

 ## include: